Boeing 777: 777-200ER

+777-200LR (B77L)

-777-200LR
+777-200LR Worldliner

-The 777-200LR ("LR" for Long Range), the C-market model, entered service in 2006 as one of the longest-range commercial airliners.
-Boeing nicknamed it Worldliner as it can connect almost any two airports in the world, although it is still subject to ETOPS restrictions.
+The 777-200LR Worldliner ("LR" for Long Range), the C-market model, entered service in 2006 as one of the longest-range commercial airliners.
+Boeing named it Worldliner as it can connect almost any two airports in the world, although it is still subject to ETOPS restrictions.
 It holds the world record for the longest nonstop flight by a commercial airliner.
 It has a maximum design range of 8555 nmi as of 2017.
 The -200LR was intended for ultra long-haul routes such as Los Angeles to Singapore.

 Developed alongside the -300ER, the -200LR features an increased MTOW and three optional auxiliary fuel tanks in the rear cargo hold.
 Other new features include extended raked wingtips, redesigned main landing gear, and additional structural strengthening.
 As with the -300ER and 777F, the -200LR is equipped with wingtip extensions of 12.8 ft (3.90 m).
 The -200LR is powered by GE90-110B1 or GE90-115B turbofans.
 The first -200LR was delivered to Pakistan International Airlines on February 26, 2006.
 Twelve different -200LR customers took delivery of 61 aircraft.
 Airlines operated 50 of the -200LR variant As of 2018.
 Emirates is the largest operator of the LR variant with 10 aircraft.
 The closest competing aircraft from Airbus are the discontinued A340-500HGW and the current A350-900ULR.